allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 [apollo-server](https://www.apollographql.com/docs/apollo-server/performance/caching/).
 So if we run the same type or query resolver with the same arguments it can be returned from cache.
-With [data loaders](https://github.com/graphql-java/java-dataloader#the-scope-of-a-data-loader-is-important) you can also cache requests to external sources not only in one query, but even between many queries by selecting specific strategy.
+With [data loaders](https://github.com/graphql-java/java-dataloader#the-scope-of-a-data-loader-is-important) you can also cache requests to external sources not only in one query, but even between many queries by selecting a specific strategy.
 This solution is available out of the box, and can be used easily.

 ### Client-side caching
 Another common way to cache query response is client-side caching.
 It can be very beneficial, because one client may ask for the same information many times.